Denis-7242/Complete-Cybersecurity-Roadmap/README.md

 </p>

 <p align="center">
-  Made with ❤️ by Denis
+  Made with ❤️ by Denis for the cyber security community
 </p>